Skip to main content

 • Check the Outlet

 Plug a lamp or phone charger into the same outlet.
 No light?
 The outlet may be dead.
-Reset the GFCI if you’ve got one, or double-check the breaker.
-(GFCI outlets became mandatory in new laundry rooms as of 2026 NFPA.)
+Reset any GFCI outlet and double-check the breaker.
+GFCI outlets became required in new laundry rooms starting in 2026 NFPA.

 • Inspect the Control Board

-If every switch checks out but the dryer still ignores you, the control board might be fried.
-Power surges love to target these boards.
+If every switch tests fine but the dryer still won’t respond, the control board might have taken a power surge.

-• Look for burn marks, bulging capacitors, or loose connections.
+• Remove the control-panel cover and look for burn marks, bulging capacitors, or loose connectors.

 • Wiring & Terminals

-Loose or corroded wires behind the control panel can fake out control failures.
-They’re sneaky like that.
+Loose or corroded wires behind the control panel can mimic control failures—look closely.

 Prevention Tips

 • Clean the lint filter after every load.
-Clogged filters spark 34% of dryer fires U.S. Fire Administration, 2024 data.
+Clogged filters cause 34% of dryer fires U.S. Fire Administration, 2024 data.

 • Inspect the vent system annually.
-Grab a vent brush or vacuum and clear lint from the hose and exterior vent.
-Replace flexible vinyl vents every 3–5 years — they’re lint magnets.
+Use a vent brush or vacuum to clear lint from the hose and exterior vent.
+Replace flexible vinyl vents every 3–5 years—they trap lint like a magnet.

 • Level the dryer.
-An unlevel dryer can misalign the door switch or wreck the drum seal.
-Use a level tool on top and adjust the front legs until it’s straight.
+An unlevel dryer can misalign the door switch and shred the drum seal.
+Place a level on top and adjust the front legs until the bubble centers.

 • Use a surge protector.
-Power spikes love frying control boards.
-A $20–$30 surge strip can save you hundreds in repairs.
+A $20–$30 strip can save you hundreds in fried control boards during summer storms or brownouts.

 • Test safety devices periodically.
-Once a year, check the door switch and thermal fuse.
-Catching failures early keeps small problems from becoming big headaches.
+Once a year, check the door switch and thermal fuse; catching failures early turns costly repairs into quick swaps.

 Sarah Kim